winnie334/learning_maths/README.md

 ![Like this!](https://imgur.com/EIl1xbr.png)

 ## How to use
+It is possible to [run this script in your browser](https://winnie334.github.io/learning_maths/).
-Download/clone this repository and open *index.html*.
+Alternatively, download or clone this repository and open *index.html*.
 It should work right away.

 There's a slider on top of the screen to adjust the learning speed.
 Higher speed = faster training = less updates per second = increased odds of computer exploding.